-27 Jun 2026, Sat
+18 Jul 2026, Sat

 A waymo self-driving car is seen in the city.

-Unsettlingly, this wasn’t an isolated hiccup.
-Incidents like Slade’s are precisely why Waymo has recalled the software on nearly 4,000 of its vehicles, according to notices filed with the National Highway Traffic Safety Administration.
-Records reportedly point to seven separate cases on Bay Area roads in a single day last month.
-Construction zones, it seems, are a weak spot for a system that fundamentally reasons in lane lines.
+Slade’s ride wasn’t an isolated glitch.
+It’s precisely why Waymo pulled the software on almost 4,000 vehicles, and Bay Area regulators reportedly logged seven similar cone-related confusions in a single day last month alone.
+Construction zones, it turns out, are a genuine weak spot for a system that fundamentally reasons in lane lines rather than in the messy, temporary logic of a work site.

-Waymo told San Francisco’s KGO that it has pinpointed areas to improve in how its cars navigate work zones and has voluntarily pulled back on freeway access while it works through the issue — a measured response, and one Slade reportedly welcomed.
+Waymo told San Francisco’s KGO that it has pinpointed specific areas to improve in how its cars navigate work zones and has voluntarily pulled back on freeway access while it works through the issue — a measured response, and one Slade reportedly welcomed.

 Related reading: